saurabhchoudhury/architecture-center/docs/guide/pillars.md

 When designing an application to be resilient, you must understand your availability requirements.
 How much downtime is acceptable?
 This is partly a function of cost.
 How much will potential downtime cost your business?
 How much should you invest in making the application highly available?

-### Disaster recovery

-Disaster recovery (DR) is the ability to recover from rare but major incidents.
-It includes backing up and restoring data, redeploying the application, or failing over to another region.
-Some Azure services have built-in functionality that can help with DR. For example, Azure SQL has point-in-time restore and geo-restore.
-Other Azure services for DR include Azure Backup and Azure Site Recovery.
+Use the [Resiliency checklist][resiliency-checklist] to review your design from a resiliency standpoint.

 ### Resiliency guidance

 - [Designing resilient applications for Azure][resiliency]
 - [Design patterns for resiliency][resiliency-patterns]
 - Best practices: [Transient fault handling][transient-fault-handling], [Retry guidance for specific services][retry-service-specific]
-- [Resiliency checklist][resiliency-checklist]
-- [Disaster recovery for applications built on Microsoft Azure][dr-guidance]

 ## Management and DevOps

 This pillar covers the operations processes that keep an application running in production.

-### Deployment
 Deployments must be reliable and predictable.
 They should be automated to reduce the chance of human error.
 They should be a fast and routine process, so they don't slow down the release of new features or bug fixes.
 Equally important, you must be able to quickly roll back or roll forward if an update has problems.

-### Monitoring and diagnostics
+Monitoring and diagnostics are crucial.
 Cloud applications run in a remote datacenter where you do not have full control of the infrastructure or, in some cases, the operating system.
 In a large application, it's not practical to log into VMs in order to troubleshoot an issue or sift through log files.
 With PaaS services, there may not even be a dedicated VM to log into.
-For these reasons, good monitoring and diagnostics are crucial.

 Monitoring and diagnostics give insight into the system, so that you know when and where failures occur.
 All systems must be observable.
 Use a common and consistent logging schema that lets you correlate events across systems.

 The monitoring and diagnostics process has several distinct phases: